Title: Samosas, authentic

 Preparation time: 1/2 hour

 Source: PickyeaterOriginal Page from s:

 In a medium saucepan, combine split peas and water.
 Bring them to a boil, reduce heat, cover, and simmer until peas are tender, about 35 to 45 minutes.
 Drain peas, and set aside.

-Boil potatoes with 1 teaspoon salt until they are tender.
-Drain, and mash the potatoes.
+Boil potatoes with skin on 1 teaspoon salt until they are tender.
+Drain, peel and cut into small 1cm sized cubes.

 Meanwhile, prepare the dough.
 Combine flour and salt in a medium-sized bowl.
 Make a well in the center and add yogurt and canola oil.
 Mix ingredients until they form a ball.

 Turn the dough onto a lightly floured surface and knead it until it is smooth, about 2 to 3 minutes.
-Cover dough, and set it aside for 30 minutes.
+Cover dough, and refrigerate for 10 minutes.

 Heat 1 tablespoon canola oil in a heavy skillet.
 Add onions and cook, stirring frequently, until they are translucent.
 Add ginger, and continue stirring for another minute.
 Add coriander, garam masala, and salt, and cook, stirring, for about a half minute more.
 Add potatoes and peas, and mix well.
 Set filling aside.